Making your long-form output open access means that the results of publicly funded research are available:

 Your research organisation may have a self-archiving policy or arrangement.
 You should check with your library, research office, or equivalent to find out more.

-- you have signed a contract with a publisher before 1 January 2024, which doesn’t enable open access in compliance with UKRI’s policy
+- where a contract was signed with a publisher before 1 January 2024 that prevents compliance with the policy

-- where the only appropriate publisher is unable to offer an open access option that complies with UKRI’s policy
+- where the only appropriate publisher for the publication, after liaison and consideration is unable to offer an open access option

-However, open access is a requirement for monographs, edited collections and book chapters that acknowledge our funding, therefore you should seek to publish open access wherever possible, prior to using an exemption.
+There are many benefits to publishing open access, and it is a requirement for monographs, edited collections and book chapters that acknowledge our funding.
+Therefore, you should seek to publish open access wherever possible prior to using an exemption.

-In considering whether you need to apply an exemption, you should also refer to our guidance on good practice including third-party materials in your publication.
+In considering whether you need to apply an exemption where reuse permissions for third-party materials cannot be obtained and there is no suitable alternative option to enable open access publication, you should refer to our guidance on good practice including third-party materials in your publication.

 Training grants exemption